jw1912/bullet/README.md

 </div>

-A CUDA-powered Neural Network Trainer, used to train NNUE-style networks for [akimbo](https://github.com/jw1912/akimbo) and more interesting networks for [monty](https://github.com/jw1912/monty).
+A CUDA-powered Neural Network Trainer, used to train NNUE-style networks for [akimbo](https://github.com/jw1912/akimbo).

-Also used by a number of other engines, including:
+Also used by many other engines, including but not limited to:
 - [Alexandria](https://github.com/PGG106/Alexandria)
 - [Altair](https://github.com/Alex2262/AltairChessEngine)
 - [Carp](https://github.com/dede1751/carp)